azzalinko11/prisma_sase_tokengen/README.md

-This script will generate API toke for Prisma SASE, this timeout so include this as a variable in other scripts :)
+This script will generate API toke for Prisma SASE, this credential does timeout so include this as a variable in other scripts :)

 ./Gettoken.py to run or Python3 Gettoken.py